Menu Search

 However, it’s the harsh and distorted production that truly sets CLPPNG apart from other Hip Hop records.
 The beats are gritty, abrasive, and atmospheric, featuring jarring soundscapes that transport the listener to a world of chaos and uncertainty.
 The trio experiments with unconventional sounds and textures, utilizing field recordings, found sounds, and glitchy samples to create a soundscape that’s as haunting as it is captivating.

 CLPPNG is an album that demands attention, inviting the listener to explore the darkest corners of the human experience.
-The trio’s use of unconventional sounds and textures, along with Diggs’ dense and disturbing lyrics, creates a sonic landscape that’s as immersive as it is challenging, revealing new layers of meaning and depth with each spin.
-Despite its challenging nature, the album is one of clipping’s more accessible projects, making it a great starting point for those looking to explore the darker side of Hip Hop.
+The trio’s use of unconventional sounds and textures, along with Diggs’ dense and disturbing lyrics, creates a sound that’s totally immersive, revealing new layers of meaning and depth with each spin.
+Despite its challenging nature, the album is one of clipping’s more accessible projects, making it a great starting point for those looking to explore the darker side of experimental Hip Hop.

 Death Grips - Bottomless Pit (2016)

 Bottomless Pit is Death Grips’s fifth studio album.
-It was released in 2016 and is widely regarded as one of the group’s best as well as most intense and challenging albums to date.
+It was released in 2016 and is widely regarded as one of the group’s best albums to date.

 The instrumentals on Bottomless Pit are noisy, frenetic, and unpredictable, with elements of punk, industrial, and electronic music all thrown into the mix.
 The group’s drummer Zach Hill is once again responsible for the production, along with producer Andy Morin.
 The result is a sound that is unlike anything else in Hip Hop.